telerik/winforms-docs/track-and-status-controls/waitingbar/associated-control.md

 ![track-and-status-controls-waitingbar-associated-controls 002](images/track-and-status-controls-waitingbar-associated-control002.gif)

 1. Add __RadWaitingBar__, __RadGridView__ and __RadButton__ to the form.
-2. Subscribe to the __Click__ event of __RadButton__ and call the RadWaitingBar.__SetAssociatedControlRuntime__ method passing the grid as a parameter.
+2. Subscribe to the __Click__ event of __RadButton__ and set the RadWaitingBar.__AssociatedControl__ property to the grid.
 Thus, the waiting bar will be displayed over the grid while data is loading.
-After the data is loaded, call the __SetAssociatedControlRuntime__ method passing *null* as a parameter.
+After the data is loaded, set the __AssociatedControl__ property to *null*.
 Use the following code snippet:

 #### Data loading